Into Another

 "Into Another" is a song by Skid Row.
 It was a single from their third album, Subhuman Race.
 The song was released in 1995 and written by bandmates Rachel Bolan and Dave "the Snake" Sabo.
 This is the last single Skid Row released with Sebastian Bach.

 Background

 "Into Another" features a music video and a remix of the song was included on the band´s compilation album, 40 Seasons: The Best of Skid Row.

-The song reached #28 on the Mainstream Rock Tracks.
+The song reached #28 on the Mainstream Rock Tracks chart.

 The track is an interesting song with tempo changes in the intro and chorus.
 They did a 7/4 time signature.
 It is very curious, because at that time pop and rock music had become very simple and minimalist, so it was surprising for Skid Row to release a single in an odd time signature and surprising that it entered the rock airplay charts.